foolaad/ahmed-jama/projects.md

-#project one
+# Project one

 Project Description:
 As a cyber analyst, I conducted the Cyber Security Risk Assessment and Controls Enhancement Project for Botium Toys.
 The project involved a comprehensive risk assessment, vulnerability identification, and implementation of controls to ensure compliance and protect critical assets.

 Tools:
 - Vulnerability Assessment Tools